Increase leads and sales by using our full range of recommended tools and techniques to audit your content marketing effectiveness

 For a structured business case, you may need more formal benefits.
 The data and insights from an audit provide a strong business case to internal stakeholders for initial or further investment in content resources.
 Investment can be difficult to justify particularly as much of the contribution made by content to the sales funnel may not be immediate, particularly in the case B2B, where sales cycles are long and complex.
 Not presenting a strong enough business case is often cited as the number 1 reason for a lack of content investment and thus the content audit plays a critical part in strengthening the case for content investment Let’s be clear about the business benefits of the content audit:

-- Baseline for current content.
+- The baseline for current content.
 An audit serves as a valuable reference point for all existing content during the content management and development process.
 In practice, it unifies the content process making it easier to project manage and deliver on the objectives

-- Prioritisation priorities can be defined.
+- Prioritization priorities can be defined.
 The content audit provides valuable insights on where you need to prioritize

 - Valuable content.
 It provides insights and understanding about which content is valuable and is performing well against the business objectives.
 Valuable content can be defined as